firstkt14/odin-recipes/README.md

 # odin-recipes
-First Project on The Odin Project - Recipes
+First Project from The Odin Project - Recipes

-Create a basic website using HTML to display different recipes Review of HTML knowledge covered in the "HTML Foundations" section
+Create a basic website using HTML to display different recipes as a review of HTML knowledge covered in the "HTML Foundations" course.